Sherryjsph3/sammis_corner/README.md

 ![Sammi's Corner new page](main_app/static/imgs/new.png)

 ## `Future Enhancements`
-Some future enhancemanets for sammi's corner would be to :
+Some future enhancements for sammi's corner would be to :
 * add restrictions to who can make, edit and delete blog posts
 * add a blog category nav bar
 * reply to comments